Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Problem formulation

 The attention operation is then often followed by an application of a multilayer perceptron (MLP), which maps the above into some other nonlinear function.
 The pairwise structure of attention motivates modeling token interactions via a scalar kernel function applied to a bilinear form of some score interaction matrix $A_\star$ that can be viewed as the learned projections through $\frac{1}{\sqrt{d_k}} W_Q W_K^\top$, i.e.,

-The interaction function in \eqref{eq:scalar_model} can be interpreted as either a function induced by the MLP and softmax function, or as a general activation function with a constant value matrix.
-As stated in the related work, such a setup for a general activation function is often desirable due to the extreme-token phenomenon \citep{sun2024massive,guo2024attention,xiao2023efficient,9662308}
+The interaction function in \eqref{eq:g_star} can be interpreted as either a function induced by the MLP and the softmax function, or as a general activation function with a constant value matrix; see more details in Appendix \ref{app:softmax_connect}.